lekane/ansible-cassandra/README.md

 Running:
 - Check out main cassandra.yml comments for typical running options (e.g. new install, upgrade, cron/backup only updates etc)

+Data disk environment options:
+Deployment data options are controlled by the required "data_disk_environment" environment variable, which can be set for all nodes or per-node basis.
+The supported environments are:
+- ephemeral_raid: Creates a RAID-0 array for local ephemeral drives.
+Works also for a single ephemeral drive. (default)
+- directory_symlink: Creates a symlink from /ephemeral to "data_disk_symlink".
+- create_data_directory: Creates /data directory on root device.

 Spark setup:
 Typical way of setting up the environment would be to define 2 Cassandra data centers: one for real-time transactions (plain Cassandra) and